VectorInstitute/PromptEngineering/src/reference_implementations/hugging_face_basics/README.md

 ## HuggingFace Fine-tuning Examples

-The folder `hf_fine_tuning_examples/` contains a few basic examples of using HuggingFace (HF) for inference and fine-tuning for a several downstream tasks.
+The folder `hf_fine_tuning_examples/` contains a few basic examples of using HuggingFace (HF) for inference and fine-tuning for several downstream tasks.
 There are examples, among others, of:

 1. Fine-tuning a pre-trained RoBERTa-base model for the AG news text classification task.
 2. Fine-tuning a pre-trained GPT2 model for the AG news text classification task.